Fort Wayne Curling Club offering lessons during Olympics

 On the surface, Curling seems just as simple as shuffleboard.
-Trick is it’s on ice.
+The trick is, it’s on ice.
 There’s a granite rock, a sheet of ice, and a target 120 feet away.
 Finish with your rocks closer to the target than your opponents’, and your team of four wins a game.

 There’s strategy in this game as well, as it can be like chess or billiards.
 Like chess, you need to be thinking several moves ahead, employing complex strategies, to outsmart your opponent.
 In billiards, stones can be bounced off one another to meet your goals.